 Company Managers & International Mobility:

-The firm has set up a special company managers practice to assist company managers (employee or corporate officer) and to advise companies on the status of managers.
+This practice can assist company managers (employee or corporate officer) and to advise companies on the status of managers.
 It has developed specific know-how with regard to all the questions related to corporate governance and international mobility from compensation of corporate officers to employment contracts for managers, in particular in listed companies and international groups.

 Ethics & Diversity: